 (3) The percentage changes shown are impacted by a number of changes in the composition of the Board and roles of the directors.
-(4) O.S.
-McOill use the Chairman until the retired for limit of the AOM and 20 Contempt.

 (4) C S McGill was the Chairman until he retired following the AGM on 30 September 2021.
 D Warnock was then appointed Chairman.